-As a personal trainer, working with older adults may not have been your initial focus.
-However, personal training for elderly clients is a growing market, with many older adults eager to improve their health, mobility and independence.
+As a personal trainer, working with older adults might not have been your first focus.
+But personal training for seniors is one of the fastest-growing and most rewarding niches in the industry, with demand rising year on year as more older adults prioritise their health, mobility and independence.

 By specializing in senior fitness, you can expand your client base and position yourself as a trusted expert in a high-value demographic.